-Deborah Lehmann is a resourceful community leader with a proven track record of leading change in the non-profit charitable sector.
-Deborah joined the Ottawa based Parent Resource Centre (PRC) with a passion for the organization’s vital mission and a strong understanding of the community’s need for the services it provides.
-With a focus on child development, parent support, training and research, the PRC has a lasting impact on the well-being of children.
+Deborah Lehmann is an authentic and resourceful community leader and grief support coach with a proven track record of driving social change in the non-profit, charitable sector.
+Deborah joined the Parent Resource Centre (PRC) in 2015 with a passion for the organization’s vital mission and a strong understanding of the community’s need for the services it provides.
+With a focus on child development, mental health and parenting support, the PRC helps build confident, resilient families in Ottawa.
 Deborah’s vision for the organization is to create communities where all children discover and develop skills to live the best life possible.
-In her role as Executive Director, Deborah encourages a culture of creativity and innovation and ensures PRC continues to provide best practices to support each child’s unique processes and circumstances.
+In her role as Executive Director, she encourages a culture of creativity and innovation and ensures PRC continues to provide best practices to support each child’s unique processes and circumstances.

 Prior to her arrival at PRC, Deborah spent 10 years focused on end-of-life services in British Columbia.
 In 2009, Deborah had the vision for a leading-edge campus of care and large scale partnership in Abbotsford.
 She was one of the founding members of an integrated health-care development; a single location with a range of services and support networks for children, youth, adults and families.
 During her career, she worked diligently to change the paradigm that hospice care is only for seniors and advocate for more funds to be allocated to children and families for grief and loss support services.
 Deborah is an exceptionally engaging public speaker on topics including; family dynamics at end of life, children and grief, grief in the workplace and adjusting to life after loss.